jhenzely/owrf/README.md

 ## To do

+### Chk if repeated network is available again --Work in Progress
+Do it fast, on-the-fly, seamless, without reboot.
+This feature will be implemented soon, testing and optimization is ongoing.
+It will take me some time because I want also to measure amplitue (RSSI) so it will be connected to the repeated network only if measured signal is at least 75dBm for three times in 15 seconds.

 ### Make script more "inteligent"
 Checking wireless config, gathering current values, testing input values.

-### Chk if repeated network is available again --Work in Progress
-Do it fast, on-the-fly, seamless, without reboot.

 ### Script optimization
 Focus on minimizing script size and complexity.